 2:50 pm |

-Doron Zimmermann, Senior Manager Enterprise Cyber & Information Security at Pragmatica & Michael Rieder, Head Cloud Computing at e3 AG Third Country Intercept Risk in the Cloud When discussing cloud risk, many organisations focus on the U.S. CLOUD Act.
+Doron Zimmermann, Senior Manager Enterprise Cyber & Information Security at Pragmatica & Michael Rieder, Head IT Cloud Computing at e3 AG Third Country Intercept Risk in the Cloud When discussing cloud risk, many organisations focus on the U.S. CLOUD Act.
 Yet the more far-reaching intelligence authorities are FISA Section 702 and Executive Order 12333, which allow foreign intelligence collection and may require cooperation from communication service providers.
 For organisations in Switzerland and Europe relying on hyperscale cloud services, this raises important questions about mass surveillance via the cloud vector, jurisdiction, data access and sovereignty.
 This keynote outlines the foreign intelligence collection authority and process behind third-country interception risk and places them in the context of current European/Swiss regulatory developments.
 Beyond the security risk perspective, the session also touches on how organisations can think about managing this exposure from an information security and architecture standpoint, and why the real challenge is not only compliance but security risk management and how cloud environments are designed.
 The key message: a sober understanding third-country interception risk is the first step toward managing it.

 |